stetso/awesome-gideros/readme.md

 - [Live Coding with Gideros and ZeroBrane Studio](https://www.youtube.com/watch?v=wPYvJxFxMkM) - video showing the live coding capabilities of ZBS and Gideros
 - [ZeroBrane Studio integration and debugging](https://www.youtube.com/watch?v=GIipyzSpSr0) - video tutorial by the creator of ZBS
 - [Visual Studio Code plugin](https://marketplace.visualstudio.com/items?itemName=devCAT.lua-debug ) - with Gideros support (Windows only)
+- [Sublime Text 3 plugin](http://giderosmobile.com/forum/discussion/5218/gideros-sublime-text-3-package-for-osx-windows-version-0-10/p1) - adding Gideros support to ST3

+#### Graphics and Shaders
+- [Shaders in Gideros](http://hieroglyphe.net/gideros/Writing shaders for Gideros Mobile.pdf) - an introductory text about shaders in Gideros
+- [Shadertoy viewer](http://giderosmobile.com/forum/discussion/6667/shadertoy-viewer-beta-shaders-from-www-shadertoy-com-in-gideros/p1) - check out shaders from Shadertoy using Gideros
+- [Intro to clipping and the RenderTarget](http://www.indiedb.com/engines/gideros/tutorials/clipping-in-gideros-with-rendertarget) - text-based tutorial on how to use the RenderTarget class to create a clipping effect

 ### Scene Management
 - [SceneManager](http://appcodingeasy.com/Gideros-Mobile/Manage-Scenes-in-Gideros-Mobile) - easily switch between scenes with or without transitions
 - [Passing variables using the SceneManager](http://giderosmobile.com/forum/discussion/1474/passing-variables-with-scene-manager/p1) - passing variables to the next scene when using the scene manager

+### Input
+- [Gestures](http://appcodingeasy.com/Gideros-Mobile/Detecting-Gestures-in-Gideros) - define and detect complex gestures from points a list of points
+- [Accelerometer](http://appcodingeasy.com/Gideros-Mobile/Using-Accelerometer-with-Box2d-in-Gideros) - quick example of how to use the device accelerometer as input
+- [Shake detection](http://appcodingeasy.com/Gideros-Mobile/Gideros-Shake-detection) - small snippet to detect device shake

 ### Animation and Tweens
 - [GTween](http://appcodingeasy.com/Gideros-Mobile/Gideros-GTween-with-easing) - tween sprite variables with this library (comes with all the easing functions you need)